rajeshch1108/lat/README.md

 # Mobile-Recharge-Application
-Assignment for Batch-2 middle tier track
+#Assignment for Batch-2 middle tier track.
 This is a java springboot application which makes use of RESTful API and performs the following operations:
 1) Generate new user
 2) Top up balance of user